 Comoros is known as the Union of Comoros.
 It is located in the Indian Ocean between Mozambique and Madagascar.
 It comprises four islands that are Maore, Nzwani, Ngazidja, and Mwali.
 Comoros is the third-smallest African country and is also the least populated country in the world.
 It is native to 860 thousand inhabitants.
-The population of Comoros includes immigrants of African-Arabs.
-98% of inhabitants of Comorosians religion is Islam.
-It is considered the least diverse country because it constitutes a very small number of European-born Muslims, a smaller number of Madagascarian, Madagascar people, and Indian immigrants.
+The population of Comoros includes immigrants of African Arabs.
+98% of the inhabitant of the Comorosian religion is Islam.
+It is considered the least diverse country because it constitutes a very small number of European-born Muslims, and a smaller number of Madagascarian, Madagascar people, and Indian immigrants.

 Uruguay is officially known as the Oriental Republic of Uruguay.
 It is located in the southeastern region of South America.
 The inhabitants of Uruguay are ethnically homogeneous.
 88% of Uruguayans are from European countries.
 Uruguay is also native to the African old generation and Asian population.
 The language spoken in Uruguay is Spanish.
 The homogeneous population of Uruguay makes it the least diverse country in the world.